ss7m/paleofetch/README.md

 paleofetch
 ==========

-Like neofetch, but incomplete, written in ~350 lines of C instead of 10,000 lines of bash, and runs in like 0.01 seconds.
+Like neofetch, but incomplete, written in ~400 lines of C instead of 10,000 lines of bash, and runs a lot faster.

-This is a WIP, and definitely not a minimum viable product.
 Currently it only supports Arch Linux with X running.

-If anyone has input for the features I have yet to implement, I would love to hear them.

 Example output: